-The Giant TCR Advanced is designed to be an all-round race bike, with good rigidity coupled to a low overall weight.
+The Giant TCR Advanced is designed to be an all-round race bike, with good rigidity coupled to low overall weight.

 But the range comprises no less than six sub-families of bikes, so it’s easy to get lost in the Taiwanese superbrand’s offering.
 Let us explain.